PuneetGopinath/DistributeTracker/README.md

 This is a simple and efficient web app designed to help ISKCON devotees and outreach teams seamlessly record and organize counts of distributed items during their services.

+I'm personally a follower of ISKCON (International Society for Krsna Consciousness) and I've seen how some people record their distribution count in their hands or sometimes notepads.

 ## Features

 - Intutive interface for easy data entry